Hire MS Access developer · Microsoft Access database developer for hire · remote USA, UK, Canada

 Max 15MB.
 Access, PDF, Excel, ZIP, or images—if it helps explain the issue.

-15+ years experience500+ databases recoveredRemote global support
+15+ years MS Access experience500+ databases recoveredRemote USA · UK · Canada

-Scenarios I Fix
+Real Scenarios I Fix — Not a Services Brochure

-The original developer left
+The original developer left and nobody can touch the VBA

 Error 3048: Cannot open any more databases